 Committee member Dan Jarvis : Do you think there are examples of sexually violent material that would not be captured by the Bill as drafted?

-Clause 16 clearly talks in terms of realistic and explicit depiction of rape in pornography.
+clearly talks in terms of realistic and explicit depiction of rape in pornography.
 We deal with quite a large number of pornographic works every year and have done for many years.
-Some of these feature clearly fictional depictions of
+Some of these feature clearly fictional depictions of rape and other

-rape and other sexual violence in which participants are clearly actors, acting to a script.
+sexual violence in which participants are clearly actors, acting to a script.
 These works may include scenes of relentless aggressive abuse, threats of physical violence with weapons and forced acts of sex.
-Depending on how realism
+Depending on how realism is interpreted in

 Dan Jarvis : Do you think there would be merit in explicitly referring in the Bill to those extreme types of pornography?